-BACHIR BENDRISSOU, Imperial College London, United Kingdom CRISTIAN CADAR, Imperial College London, United Kingdom ALASTAIR F. DONALDSON, Imperial College London, United Kingdom
+BACHIR BENDRISSOU, CRISTIAN CADAR, and ALASTAIR F. DONALDSON, Imperial College London, London, United Kingdom of Great Britain and Northern Ireland

 Grammar-based fuzzing is an effective method for testing programs that consume structured inputs, particularly input parsers.
 However, if the available grammar does not accurately represent the input format, or if the system under test (SUT) does not conform strictly to the grammar, there may be an impedance mismatch between inputs generated via grammars and inputs accepted by the SUT.
 Even if the SUT has been designed to strictly conform to the grammar, the SUT parser may exhibit vulnerabilities that would only be triggered by slightly invalid inputs.
 Grammar-based generation, by construction, will not yield such edge case inputs.
 To overcome these limitations, we present two mutational-based approaches: GMUTATOR and G+M. Both approaches are built upon GRAMMARINATOR, a grammar-based generator.
-GMUTATOR applies mutations to the grammar input of GRAMMARINATOR, while G+M directly applies byte-level mutations to GRAMMARINATOR, generated inputs.
+GMUTATOR applies mutations to the grammar input of GRAMMARINATOR, while G+M directly applies byte-level mutations to GRAMMARINATOR -generated inputs.
 To evaluate the effectiveness of these techniques (GRAMMARINATOR, GMUTATOR, G+M) in testing programs that parse various input formats, we conducted an experimental evaluation over four different input formats and twelve SUTs (three per input format).
 Our findings suggest that both GMUTATOR and G+M excel in generating edge case inputs, facilitating the detection of disparities between input specifications and parser implementations.

-CCS Concepts: • Software and its engineering $\rightarrow$ Software testing and debugging.
+CCS Concepts: • Software and its engineering → Software testing and debugging;